-The Student Activities office provides a variety of educational, cultural, and social experiences for students, faculty, staff and members of the community.
+The Student Activities Office (www.jtcc.edu/studentactivities) provides a variety of educational, cultural, and social experiences for students, faculty, staff and members of the community.
 Student activities and organizations are open to all interested students.
-Students may seek leadership opportunities through participation in the John Tyler Community College Student Association.
-The Student Activities office also coordinates student ID cards, voter registration, community service projects, student newsletters, the student emergency fund, clubs and intramural athletics.
-Students who are interested in participating in any aspect of the student activities program, or who wish additional information on events and organizations, should e-mail studentactivities@jtcc.edu.
+Students may seek leadership opportunities through participation in the John Tyler Community College Student Council (See By-Laws).
+The Student Activities Office also coordinates student ID cards, voter registration, community service projects, student newsletters, the student emergency fund, clubs and intramural athletics.
+Students who are interested in participating in any aspect of the student activities program or who wish additional information on events and organizations should e-mail studentactivities@jtcc.edu.